mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 I didn't have time to debug the crash, so I just increased the VM's memory from 512 MB to 1 GB.
 And then I kept seeing crashes, so I increased it again to 2 GB.

-Obviously, it's not very satisfying to fix a recurring crash by just throwing more RAM at the system, so when I had some spare time, I dug into it more.
+It's unsatisfying to fix a recurring crash by just throwing more RAM at the system, so when I had some spare time, I dug into it more.
 For the past two weeks, I've been debugging the crashes and sharing my progress on Twitter.

 {{<tweet user="deliberatecoder" id="1552438652537835521">}}